 John specialises in organisational leadership and the development and implementation of vision and strategy.
 He is a Member of the Australian Institute of Company Directors, and he also serves on a number of Boards and has governance and strategic leadership roles in Australia and internationally, including:

 - Board Member of Baptist World Aid Australia Ltd.

 - Member of the National Council of Australian Baptist Ministries

-- Board Member and Executive Committee Member of Integral Alliance, a global alliance of 23 leading Christian relief and development agencies from North America, Europe, Asia and Australasia, that collaborates in the area of international disaster management.
+- Board Member of Integral Alliance, a global alliance of 23 leading Christian relief and development agencies from North America, Europe, Asia and Australasia, that collaborates in the area of international disaster management.

-- Co-Chair of the BReaD Network (Baptist Relief and Development Network) an international collective of agencies and conventions that combine their resources to address poverty and disaster relief for the Baptist movement globally.
+- Steering Committee member and Co-Founder of the Baptist Forum for Aid & Development (BFAD) an international collective of agencies and conventions that combine their resources to address poverty and disaster relief for the Baptist movement globally.

 - Committee Member of the Baptist World Alliance aid arm: BWAid

 - Member of the Baptist World Alliance Social and Economic Justice Commission